going-digital/Talkie/README.md

 Connect headphones or an audio amplifier to digital pin 3 on Arduino, or the DAC pin on Teensy.

-Note that currently, Talkie only on 168 or 328 based Arduinos at 16MHz, and Teensy LC, 3.1 & 3.2.
+Note that currently, Talkie works only on 168 or 328 based Arduinos at 16MHz, and Teensy LC, 3.1 & 3.2.
 A reduced-CPU version for 8MHz devices with reduced speech quality is included in the [Solder Time 2 talkie project.](https://github.com/going-digital/st2_talkie)

 Introduction